way-rs/way-rs/README.md

 - :penguin: I use Linux (Artix by the way (On a macbook by the way)).

-- :computer: I have a macbook running NetBSD as a server.
+- :computer: Works with Linux and BSD (Mainly NetBSD)
 ---

 ## :hammer_and_wrench: Languages I use: